bobbyache/dating-app/README.md

 ```

 ### API
-At some point VS Code will ask if you want to set up debugging configuration for hte API.
+At some point VS Code will ask if you want to set up debugging configuration for the API.
 However, you can do this manually by `CTRL+SHIFT+P` and choosing "Debug: Add configuration...".
 When you choose to launch your API you'll get an `ERR_EMPTY_RESPONSE` but this is simply because there is nothing at the root and your page doesn't open like on `dotnet watch ...` at the Swagger route.

 You can still hit an endpoint from Postman with a breakpoint and it will break in your API code.